nanvel/blog/2015/11/python-the-language.md

 > - Note: There is a use of having yield produce a value in a coroutine, but it's not tied to iteration.
 >
 > David Beazley, A Curious Course on Coroutines and Concurrency

+An ability of generators to accept data was added in 2005, see [PEP-342](https://www.python.org/dev/peps/pep-0342/).

 As for me, the essential of coroutine is that it consumes data while generator can only produce it:
 ```bash